robnolen/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 1. Browse to the <a href="https://console.aws.amazon.com/iam/home?region=us-west-2" target="_blank">AWS IAM</a> console.

-2. Click **Roles** and find the role you identified in the previous section using the **User Name** you copied down earlier (this is the role attached to the compromised instance).
+2. Click **Roles** and find the role you identified in the previous section using the **User Name** you copied down earlier (this is the role attached to the compromised instance), and click on that User Name.

 3. Click on the **Revoke sessions** tab.